cmu-sei/Crucible.Appliance/README.md

 - 4 Processors
 - 6GB RAM

-1. Clone this repository `git clone https://github.com/cmu-sei/Crucible.Appliance.git /deploy`
+1. Clone this repository `sudo git clone https://github.com/cmu-sei/Crucible.Appliance.git /deploy`

 1. Navigate to `cd /deploy`
 1. `vim env` and set the variables based on the comments. pay close attention to the `ID_SERVER` and `SWARM_SERVER` values these need to match the `DOMAIN`